alexteghipco/brainSurfer/README.md

 ![](https://media.giphy.com/media/KGMlSCs3we3pgojlVz/giphy.gif)

 4) Threshold overlay
-- Now you can start to threshold your overlay.
-Because we can't really do this with the binarized ROI file we just imported, we will return to the two maps we initially loaded.
-Threshold positive and negative values seperately.
+- After selecting an overlay, thresholds can be applied.
+Because we can't really threshold our binarized ROI that we just imported, we will return to the two maps we initially loaded.
+Threshold positive and negative values seperately using the slider or the textbox.

 ![](https://media.giphy.com/media/lqSf7JlvohgTLwGhxE/giphy.gif)

 *Note* if you click add p-values you will be able to upload a map that contains a p-value for each vertex in currently loaded overlay.
-You can them change the p-value threshold on top of the value threshold that you choose.
-You can also threshold the cluster size using the cluster size threshold bar.
+You can then change the p-value threshold on top of the value threshold that you chose above.

+*Followup note* You can also threshold the cluster size using the cluster size threshold slider or textbox.

 5) Edit colormap
 - Now we can edit our colormap.
 We can choose colormaps which come baked in with brainSurfer.

 ![](https://media.giphy.com/media/Td3X7NoDkILI9jAwee/giphy.gif)

-- You can quickly invert the colorbar.
-For instance, we might want green to correspond to negative values to make them pop (since there are so few vertices surving our negative value threshold).
+- We can also quickly invert the colorbar.
+For instance, we might want green to correspond to negative values in this map in order to make them pop.
+After all, there are so few vertices surving our negative value threshold.

 ![](https://media.giphy.com/media/KffkiZABmC9LejrTNB/giphy.gif)

-- You can change the number of colors in the colorbar.
+- You can also change the number of colors in the colorbar.

 ![](https://media.giphy.com/media/XHunsPO6PMiNIcU2X6/giphy.gif)

-- You can change the value of the middle color in your colormap.
-For instance, in this map it looks like there is a stronger effect for positive values than negative ones.
+- Sometimes it makes sense to change the value of the middle color in your colormap as well.
+For instance, in this map, it looks like there is a stronger effect for positive values than negative ones.
 We can fix the middle color in the colormap to correspond to zero, or our thresholds.
+This way, values above zero can correspond to the upper half of the colormap and values below zero can correspond to the lower half of the colormap.
+Because this option is divorced from the axis limits (more on that later), you can still change what the top and bottom colors of your colormap correspond to in your data.

 ![](https://media.giphy.com/media/Xymk3naiiChNe00AYP/giphy.gif)

-- You can also change the opacity of the colorbar.
+- You can also change the opacity of the colormap (on the brain) to see the underlying sulci/gyri.
 Values closer to 0 are more transparent.

 ![](https://media.giphy.com/media/PiQRrcp5jf5x3kZjhP/giphy.gif)

-- Finally, we can create our own colormap!
+- Finally, there is also the option to create your own colormap!

 ![](https://media.giphy.com/media/gK5iHbXM4G07gzAm2B/giphy.gif)

 *Note* colormaps you create will be immediately available in colormap options.
-The colormap GUI will dissapear upon patching.

 6) Adjustments

 - In the adjustments menu, you can change the value of the bin that maps onto the limits of the colorbar.
 For instance, here the limits of the positive data are much higher than the negative (because there are fewer high magnitude negative values).
-In this case, we might decrease the limits for the positive values.
+In this case, we might decrease the limits for the positive values to make them closer to the limits for the negative values.
+By default the lower limit is the minimum value in the map, and the higher limit is the maximum value in the map.

 ![](https://media.giphy.com/media/gLuerJOqeIaWYTZT8t/giphy.gif)

-- In this menu we can also change the map to outline clusters.
+- In this menu, we can also create 'contours' of clusters in our map by ticking outline clusters.
+By default, these lines will be really thin as they represent the vertex on the boundary of thresholded and unthresholded values.

 ![](https://media.giphy.com/media/cM95YUMMfNuRW2Gf6v/giphy.gif)

-- These lines are really thin, but luckily, we can grow them.
+- But we can grow these lines using the grow/shrink input box.

 ![](https://media.giphy.com/media/jUd2jUQxjrzhuX34Rm/giphy.gif)

 *Note* you can also grow a whole map.
 The new values will take the average of the values in their corresponding cluster.
-Negative values will shrink the map.
+Negative values will shrink the map rather than grow it.

+- You can also binarize your map

+(forthcoming image)

+- Or you can untick zeros in case you can still see zeros despite your thresholds/settings

+(forthcoming image)

 7) Modulate transparency

+- Another cool feature in brainSurfer is that you can modulate the transparency of every vertex, using either a secondary map, or by applying a linear opacity gradient along your colorbar.

+(forthcoming image)

+*Note* you can change the minimum opacity in the map so that the linear opacity gradient starts at a particular opacity value other than zero.
+In the same way, you can change the maximum opacity value.

+8) Smoothing

-8) Edit clusters
+9) Edit clusters

+- Click edit clusters in the menu to discretize your map into clusters.
+You can then select individual clusters, get data about those clusters, or even delete them from your map

+10) ROIification

+- This option allows you to turn all clusters in your map into different ROIs

-9) Select multiple overlays
+11) Select multiple overlays

+- You can visualize multiple overlays.
+Note, that the overlays will be patched in order in the listbox.
+That means overlays higher up in the selection will be patched first and subsequent overlays will be patched on top of them.

+(forthcoming image)

+- When you select multiple overlays, you can't change the settings in brainSurfer so make sure the overlay looks how you want it to look prior to selecting multiple overlays to plot on top of each other.
+There is also a GUI for editing the transparency settings of the different overlays you've selected.

+(forthcoming image)

+12) Lighting

-10) Delete
+13) Delete

+14) Apply

-11) Save
+15) Save

-12) Duplicate
+16) Duplicate

+16) Information

+# What's new in this version?
+- A new toolbar for settings

+The toolbar now contains all of the options for editing your underlay, the cluster editor, and the ability to mask overlays.
+New functions added to the toolbar include the ability to convert between TAL and MNI for nifti images (volume space), an option to show the entire colorbar rather than threshold it by colors that exist in your current overlay, the ability to generate a quick histogram of the data in the current selection, and the ability to save and load settings from previous maps (including the data for that map if you so choose).

+-  Totally revamped GUI, including new button layout to make access to common functions for manipulating statistical maps easier

+Buttons have been moved around the overlay selection listbox.
+New functions include the ability to delete all overlays in the selection listbox and to copy the settings for one overlay and apply them to as many other overlays as you want.
+I've also added a multioverlay settings GUI that allows for much greater control of visualization when multiple overlays are selected.

+- Lots of under the hood updates

+Lots of bugs for changing colormaps, lighting, taking screenshots, modulating transparency have been fixed. brainSurfer.m is now faster, (better) commented, and better organized (including variable structures).
+There is still work to do here, so stay tuned.
+You can also now resize all GUIs.

+- Colormap editor

+There is now a dedicated GUI for creating your own colormaps that provides realtime feedback.
+Colormap storage/loading is much more efficient now.

+- Make 2D overlays

+3d overlays were here, now make 2d overlays in case you don't like transparency as your 2nd dimension (see plotOverlay2D)

+# Warnings and bugs
+These are some current issues that will be fixed in the future

+- modulate transparency has some bugs

+Should work fine unless you have a map with both positive and negative values, in which case the transparency modulated 2D colormap that is generated is inaccurate.
+The real data plotted over that colormap should be translated across the x-axis.

+- some options in the menu are not ready yet

+There will be a GUI for creating 2D/3D colormaps but it's not ready yet (use the scripts on their own).
+Cluster correction is not supported yet.
+Statistical analysis is not yet supported. volume viewer is not yet supported.

-# List of features
+# Full list of features
 *Support for native space*
 - Use either fsaverage brains that come with the toolbox, or render your own surface files.
 Then, overlay any data that fits the dimensions of your files (in .nii format). *see 'select a surface'*